casdoor/casdoor-website/docs/integration/java/spring-cloud.md

 If you want to use Casdoor in a single service, you can refer to [casdoor-spring-boot-example](https://github.com/casdoor/casdoor-spring-boot-example).

-No matter in the gateway layer or in the single service, both uses [casdoor-spring-boot-starter](https://github.com/casdoor/casdoor-spring-boot-starter).
+No matter in the gateway layer or in the single service, both use [casdoor-spring-boot-starter](https://github.com/casdoor/casdoor-spring-boot-starter).

 ## What's more